Te Pīhopatanga o Te Tai Tokerau

-Te Pīhopatanga o Te Tai Tokerau (the bishopric of the North coast; aka Te Hui Amorangi..., lit. the synod...) is an Episcopal polity (or Diocese) of the Anglican Church in Aotearoa, New Zealand and Polynesia.
+Te Pīhopatanga o Te Tai Tokerau is an episcopal polity or diocese of the Anglican Church in Aotearoa, New Zealand and Polynesia.
+Literally, the diocese is the Anglican bishopric of the north coast of the North Island of Aotearoa, New Zealand; also known as the synod (or in Te Hui Amorangi).

 Te Pīhopatanga extends from the Bombay Hills south of Auckland through to Te Rerenga Wairua (the North Cape).
 According to the 2001 census, there are approximately 25,000 Māori Anglicans within this area.
-Te Tai Tokerau is one of five pīhopatanga (episcopal units) that comprise Te Pīhopatanga o Aotearoa, the Māori Anglican Church in Aotearoa/New Zealand.
+Te Tai Tokerau is one of five pīhopatanga, or episcopal units, that comprise Te Pīhopatanga o Aotearoa, the Māori Anglican Church in Aotearoa, New Zealand.

 Ministry

 There are ten pastorates (ministry units) within Te Pīhopatanga o Te Tai Tokerau: